adarsh/manifesto/README.md

 * Every user story should be validated somehow with actual or potential users.
   You can do so via prototyping, A/B testing, False Doors, etc. but if it's just someone's idea, you are throwing money away and wasting everyone's time.
+* Estimating how long something will take to build is, at best, a worthless activity and at worst, damaging to the team's trust and dynamic.
+Estimates are never correct, or even close to accurate.
+They do not help product owners "decide what to buy" because the cost is always unknown.
+Measuring "how much we got done this week" only decreases development efficiency, because it makes people feel badly.
 * Every Friday afternoon, the team should demo the product to whoever pays for it.
 That's accountability.
 * The term "Backlog" is extremely discouraging and should be avoided.

 ### Writing and Maintaining Healthy Code